-The Butler High-K method (Butler et al., 2003) is an appropriate solution for the analysis of slug tests performed in partially penetrating wells in formations of high hydraulic conductivity where oscillating effects are usually encountered in drawdown data.
-This exercise provides an example of slug test analysis using the Butler High-K method on oscillating drawdown data.
+The Butler High-K method (Butler et al., 2003) is an appropriate solution for the analysis of slug tests performed in partially penetrating wells in formations of high hydraulic conductivity where oscillating effects are usually encountered in the drawdown data.
+This exercise provides an example of slug test analysis using the Butler High-K method for evaluating oscillating drawdown data.

 Complete the fields for the Slug Test as follows:

 •Name: High-K Butler Analysis

 In the Wells table, a well has been created automatically.
 Ensure the type is Test Well which can be selected by clicking in the Type to produce a drop-down menu.

 •Name: Well 1